ianfmiller/covid19-burden-mapping/README.md

 ##### and 4) homogeneous spread across space.
 ######   This assumption, which we make for convenience, is certainly incorrect for the immediate future, but may become more appropriate as the outbreak grows.
 As we aim to predict long term patterns of disease burden, this assumption is reasonable.

 #### We modeled heath care system capacity (e.g., number of hospital and ICU beds) at the county level.
-We distributed cases originating within a county to the healthcare systems of that county and of other counties based on distance and relative hospitalbed/ICU bed count.
+We distributed cases originating within a county to the healthcare systems of that county and of other counties based on distance and relative hospital bed/ICU bed count.
 #### See methodological details below for more detailed information.
 ## Preliminary results
 ### Cumulative ICU admits per ICU bed